 Name 3 of your favorite restaurants in the city?

-my favorite restaurants in Belgrade must be the hardest task since there are so
+Naming 3 of my favorite restaurants in Belgrade must be the hardest task since there are so many amazing places.

 - Taverna Jakovljević